Escape-Technologies/docs/docs/06-custom-tests/03-Detectors.md

 ### Properties

-- `is:` Condition is this exact string
+- `is`: Condition is this exact string
-- `is_not:` Condition is not this exact string
+- `is_not`: Condition is not this exact string
-- `in:` Condition is in this list (exact match)
+- `in`: Condition is in this list (exact match)
-- `contains:` Contains this string
+- `contains`: Contains this string
-- `regex:` Condition is matched on this regex with fullmatch
+- `regex`: Condition is matched on this regex with fullmatch

 ---